-This is a legal requirement if the cash equivalent transfer value of all your benefits in the LGPS (excluding any Additional Voluntary Contributions (AVCs)) is more than £30,000.
-If the cash equivalent transfer value of all your benefits in the LGPS (excluding any Additional Voluntary Contributions (AVCs)) is £30,000 or less you are not legally required to take advice.
+This is a legal requirement if the cash equivalent transfer value of all your benefits in the L G P S (excluding any Additional Voluntary Contributions (A V Cs)) is more than £30,000.
+If the cash equivalent transfer value of all your benefits in the L G P S (excluding any Additional Voluntary Contributions (A V Cs)) is £30,000 or less, you are not legally required to take advice.
 However, transferring your pension rights is not always an easy decision to make and seeking the help of an independent financial adviser before you make a decision to transfer your deferred benefits (to a personal pension plan, stakeholder pension scheme or an employer’s money purchase scheme) could help you in making an appropriate decision given that your decision could significantly affect your income in retirement.

-If the cash equivalent transfer value of all your benefits in the LGPS (excluding any Additional Voluntary Contributions (AVCs)) is more than £30,000, your administering authority / pension administrator will check that you have received appropriate independent financial advice before your transfer to a scheme offering flexible benefits can proceed and relevant documentation to evidence this will be required.
+If the cash equivalent transfer value of all your benefits in the L G P S (excluding any Additional Voluntary Contributions (A V Cs)) is more than £30,000, your administering authority / pension administrator will check that you have received appropriate independent financial advice before your transfer to a scheme offering flexible benefits can proceed and relevant documentation to evidence this will be required.
 Your administering authority / pension administrator will provide you with more details if you request a transfer quotation.

-If a full transfer payment is made, you will not be entitled to any further benefits from the LGPS for yourself, your spouse, civil partner or eligible children.
+If a full transfer payment is made, you will not be entitled to any further benefits from the L G P S for yourself, your spouse, civil partner or eligible children.

-Points to note
+Points to note on leaving the Scheme before retirement

-A refund of contributions cannot be paid if you already have a deferred benefit in the LGPS in England or Wales.
+A refund of contributions cannot be paid if you already have a deferred benefit in the L G P S in England or Wales.

 Only Scheme members who leave more than one year before age 65 can transfer their pension rights.
 The latest an election to proceed with a transfer can be made is one year before age 65.

-You must take appropriate independent financial advice before transferring from the LGPS to a defined contribution pension scheme.
-This is a legal requirement if the cash equivalent transfer value of all your benefits in the LGPS (excluding any Additional Voluntary Contributions (AVCs)) is more than £30,000.
+You must take appropriate independent financial advice before transferring from the L G P S to a defined contribution pension scheme.
+This is a legal requirement if the cash equivalent transfer value of all your benefits in the L G P S (excluding any Additional Voluntary Contributions (A V Cs)) is more than £30,000.

-When you take your benefits from the LGPS you will be given the option to exchange some of your pension for a bigger tax-free lump sum (See the Retirement benefits section for further details).
+When you take your benefits from the L G P S, you will be given the option to exchange some of your pension for a bigger tax-free lump sum.
+See the Retirement benefits section for further details.

-There are HM Revenue and Customs controls on all the pension savings you can have before you become subject to a tax charge - not including any state retirement pension, state pension credit or any spouse’s, civil partner’s or dependant’s pension you may be entitled to.
-There are two main allowances for pension savings – an annual allowance and a lifetime allowance.
-Most scheme members’ pension savings will be less than these allowances.

 If your council gives their consent to the early payment of your benefits before age 55, this may result in a tax charge on your benefits.
 This would be in addition to the normal PAYE tax on your monthly pension.
 Payment of benefits on or after age 55 will not result in this additional tax charge.